protontypes/open-sustainable-technology/README.md

 - [rnoaa](https://github.com/ropensci/rnoaa) - An R interface to many National Oceanic and Atmospheric Administration data sources.
 - [E3SM](https://github.com/E3SM-Project/E3SM) - A state-of-the-art fully coupled model of the Earth's climate including important biogeochemical and cryospheric processes.
 - [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
-- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications-
+- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
-- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to decadal climate forecasts
+- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to decadal climate forecasts.
-- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code
+- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
 - [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
 - [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
 - [Open Source EMEP MSC-W model](https://github.com/metno/emep-ctm) - Designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.